Modelling Lateral Spread in Wire Flat Rolling: Experimental Methodology

 \section{Experimental Methodology}

 Experimental verification was carried out using a Hille 25 rolling mill using D2 tool steel rollers with a roll diameter of $100\,\mathrm{mm}$.
-The mill operates at a typical speed of 60 rpm.
-Two materials were selected for verification, a stainless steel 316 and a cartridge brass (ASTM B14) which were supplied in starting gauges of 2.96, 3.96, 5.96 and $7.96\,\mathrm{mm}$.
-Each of these bars were rolled using no lubrication at room temperature to reductions of 30-60$\%$ in a single pass .
+The mill operates at a typical speed of $60\,\mathrm{rpm}$.
+Stainless steel 316 rods of initial diameters 2.96, 3.96, 5.96 and $7.96\,\mathrm{mm}$ were rolled without lubrication at room temperature to reductions of 30--60$\%$ in a single pass.
 The initial and final lengths, thicknesses and widths were all measured using a Mitutoyo 293-240-30 micrometer.
-All brass wires split in half along the longitudinal direction for reductions greater than $30\%$, so only the data from the stainless steel wire are reported here.